Policy Gradients for Cumulative Prospect Theory in Reinforcement Learning: More Details about Section and Additional Experiments

-\textbf{Setting.} We use the barebones setting (Figure \ref{fig:experiment-setup}) introduced in the proof of Proposition~\ref{prop:cpt-nondet-optimal-policy} with its $w$ function that aggressively focuses on the 10\% of favorable outcomes.
+\textbf{Setting.} We use the barebones setting (Figure \ref{fig:experiment-setup}) with a $w$ function that aggressively focuses on the 10\% of favorable outcomes.
 Denoting by $p$ the probability of choosing A for a given policy, we look at the value of $p$ at convergence (1000 optimization steps) for various batch sizes.
 The optimal policy corresponds to $p=0.8$.

 \textbf{Insights.} For each batch size we test, we run and plot a hundred training rounds (Figure \ref{sqrt_exp}).
 We fist observe that the policy we obtain with our algorithm indeed approaches the optimal $p=0.8$ policy.
 The estimation error (w.r.t. the optimal theoretical value of $p = 0.8$) appears to be of order $\frac{1}{\sqrt{\text{batch size}}}$.
 It was to be expected that a small batch size would lead to a bias in CPT value and CPT gradient estimation, and, finally, in policy, as a small batch size renders impossible an accurate estimation of the probability distribution of the total return function.
 The fact that this bias appears to be proportional to the inverse of the square root of the batch size is in line with the standard statistical intuition (as e.g. per the central limit theorem).
 In our particular example, the estimated $p$ is below (and not above) the theoretical $p$.
 This is likely because our $w$ function places a strong weight on the top $10\%$ of outcomes.
 Hence there is an imbalance between the impact of overestimating and underestimating the proportion of good outcomes in a given run: if we underestimate the probability of getting $+1.5$ with a given policy due to sampling, the effect will be stronger than the opposite effect we would get by overestimating the probability of the same error.
 As the batch size grows, the estimation error is reduced and the effect vanishes.